bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/read-only.md

-TypeError: “x” is read-only
+TypeError: "x” is read-only
 ===========================

-The JavaScript [strict mode](../strict_mode)-only exception “is read-only” occurs when a global variable or object property that was assigned to is a read-only property.
+The JavaScript [strict mode](../strict_mode)-only exception "is read-only” occurs when a global variable or object property that was assigned to is a read-only property.

 Message
 -------